Cyprian831/Garlium/README.md

 and `view> Show Addresses`
 In addresses, on the top left go to "Receiving" and change it to "Change"

+going to View -> Show Coins.
+Every "coin" you see there is a UTXO.
+Select as many as you need to send (don't select more than about 250, though), right click, and press "Spend".
+Now, select how much you want to spend, and send your money either to yourself (to "merge" UTXOs), or to someone else (they'll receive them as a normal transaction).

 ## Absurdly high fees

 Go to ` ``view > Show Coins`` `